-24 have become church board secretaries 10 have become editors of church papers
+24 have become church board secretaries 10 have become editors of church papers ing leading pulpits in all major denominations.
+Onefourth of the Conference members in the Central Jurisdiction of the Methodist Church are Gammon men.

-17 have become bishops, 11 in the Methodist
+17 have become bishops, 11 in the Methodist Church, 6 in other denominations